GoogleCloudPlatform/software-delivery-workshop/labs/cloud-deploy/README.md

 ### Promoting a release

-Now that your  release is deployed to the first target (preview) in the pipeline, you can promote it to the next target (canary).
+Now that your  release is deployed to the first target (preview) in the pipeline, you can promote it to the next target (staging).
 Run the following command to begin the process.

 ```
 gcloud beta deploy releases promote \